Frontend-Hire/courses-frontend-hire/README.md

 ### Making Contributions

+1. **Tech Stack:** This project pretty much uses [NextJS](https://nextjs.org/docs) (pages router) with [Nextra](https://nextra.site/) and any coding examples would use [Sandpack](https://sandpack.codesandbox.io/).
+Refer to their official docs for any guidance.
-1. **Fork the Repository:** Start by forking the repository to your GitHub account.
+2. **Fork the Repository:** Start by forking the repository to your GitHub account.
-2. **Create a Branch:** Create a branch in your forked repository for your changes or new content.
+3. **Create a Branch:** Create a branch in your forked repository for your changes or new content.
-3. **Commit Changes:** Make and commit your changes with clear and concise commit messages.
+4. **Commit Changes:** Make and commit your changes with clear and concise commit messages.
-4. **Submit a Pull Request:** Once you're ready, submit a pull request from your branch to the `courses-frontend-hire` main branch.
+5. **Submit a Pull Request:** Once you're ready, submit a pull request from your branch to the `courses-frontend-hire` main branch.

 Please ensure that your contributions adhere to the following: